 There’s also the Galway Food Festival in April, the Taste of Dublin food festival in June and National Heritage Week at the end of August, as well as many others.

-So there's never a ‘bad' time to visit Ireland.
-If you're able to travel outside of school holidays we highly recommend it, and you'll never forget a St Patrick's Day in Dublin!
-(Actually, that's not strictly true- I can't seem to remember much of it at all… 😉)
+So there’s never a ‘bad’ time to visit Ireland.
+If you’re able to travel outside of school holidays we highly recommend it, and you’ll never forget a St Patrick’s Day in Dublin!
+(Actually, that’s not strictly true; friends of mine moved to Dublin with their kids and I’ve spent many St Patrick’s Days there- I can’t seem to remember much of them at all… 😉)

 Highlights of an Ireland campervanning holiday

 Some of the best places to visit in Ireland with a campervan or motorhome include: